operate-bsv/op_agent-js/README.md

 Operate.util.mapToObject(result)
 ```

-## Alpha software
+## Beta software

-This software should be considered alpha.
+This software should be considered beta.
 There are a few known issues and things that may change over time:

 * API changes.
 The current implmentation closely mirrors the design of the [Elixir agent](https://github.com/operate-bsv/op_agent).
 Elixir and JavaScript semantics are quite different so over time the API design may change to reflect more idiomatic JavaScript styles.
 * Error handling sucks.
 If something goes wrong, especially in the Lua VM, the error you get back will almost certainly not be very useful.
 This will be improved over time.